Texas

 Polling Place Hours

-On election day the polling place will be open from 7:00 am to 7:00 pm.
+On Election Day, Texas polling sites are open from 7:00 am to 7:00 pm.

 Polling Place Locator

-If you have further questions on your polling place location, please contact your county election official.
+If you have further questions about your polling place location, please contact your county election official.

 Primary Election Process

-Texas is an “open primary” state.
-You can choose the party’s ballot you wish to vote.
-This decision does not register you with that party and it is a private decision.
+Texas is an “open primary” state, which means you can choose any one party’s ballot for which you wish to vote.
+This decision does not register you with that party, and it is a private decision.

-In a primary election if a candidate does not with the majority of the votes (50%+1) there will be a primary runoff election scheduled for a few weeks after the primary election date.
-The runoff election will have the top two candidates with the most votes to ensure that one of them receives the majority of the voters.
+In a primary election, if a candidate does not win with the majority of the votes (50%+1), a primary runoff election will be scheduled for a few weeks after the primary election date.
+The two candidates with the most votes in that race advance to the runoff election to ensure that one receives a majority of votes before advancing to the General Election.

-If you have any questions about your state’s primary election, please contact your local election officials.
+If you have any questions about Texas’ primary election, please contact your local election officials

 Provisional Voting